 This Keto Breakfast Hash is perfect with the runny egg yolk that almost acts like a sauce.
 When you get a forkful of the smoky pulled pork, veggies, and egg it’s as perfect a bite as any meal I could imagine.

-I love those types of meals, tons of veggies and meat all cooked up together.
+We love these types of meals, tons of veggies and meat all cooked up together.
 Truly one of the easiest and tastiest ways to use up whatever you have on hand.
-For this Keto hash I had leftover pulled pork and Brussels sprouts on hand so that’s how this came together.
-It was so good that I knew I had to write up the recipe and share it with you!
+For this Keto hash, we had a bit of leftover pulled pork and Brussels sprouts on hand so that's how this came together.
+It was so good that we knew we had to write up the recipe and share it with you!

 What's in this Keto Breakfast Hash?